Growing Carrots crop nutrition advice

 Fertilization methods

-Using a granular fertilizer, apply before seeding approx. 80 kg/ha of N minus N- mineral in the soil (0-60 cm).
-The rest could be split over the crop cycle either on weekly basis, via fertigation, or 2-3 applications of conventional granular N based products.
+Nitrogen: Using a granular fertilizer, apply before seeding approx. 70lbs/N minus any mineral N present in the soil (12 in).
+The remainder can be split over the crop cycle either on a weekly basis, via fertigation, or 2-3 applications of conventional granular N based products.

 However, in non-fertigated crops, using Controlled Release Fertilizers allows application of the entire amount of N, before seeding, thus avoiding multiple top-dressings.